JohanOlson1/Data-Analysis-of-Turbulence/Assignment 2b/Questions.md

 - [ ] V1

   - Neccessary to plot all?
-Maybe 065, 080 and 110?
+Maybe only 065, 080, 090 and 130?

 - [ ] V2

   - Resolved stress correct?
-A potential alternative in ebook
+A potential alternative in ebook page ...

 - [ ] V3